A Dordogne Travel Guide

 Albi and Toulouse-Lautrec

 The new Garmin for the car proved its worth in getting us “almost” directly to Albi.
 A few turnarounds is par for the course on any trip I make, it seems.
 Still we made it to check into the hotel and run across the Tarn River bridge to the Toulouse-Lautrec Museum.

 It was so worth the rush!

 The museum contains, perhaps, the largest number of pieces of original artwork, by one famous artist, that I have ever seen in one place.
 The exposition reveals the story of Toulouse-Lautrec’s life as well as the evolution of his style.
 The presence of his work in the magnificent La Berbie Palace, in the center of town, is an homage to the respect Albi holds for one of its favorite sons.

 Sainte Cécil Cathedral

 The project to build the cathedral was started in the thirteenth century.
-It’s history, that follows the tribulations and the triumphants of French religion and culture from that time, is a story unto itself that I promise to explore.
+Its history, which follows the tribulations and the triumph of French religion and culture from that time, is a story unto itself that I promise to explore.
 Meanwhile, the beauty and reverence of the place is breathtaking.